-About This Course Conceptual Chemistry - The Full Version
+About This Course Conceptual Chemistry - Prep Chemistry

-Thank you for signing up for Conceptual Chemistry-Full Version.
-This article is much like a "users guide" to your Conceptual Academy course.
+Thank you for signing up for Conceptual Chemistry-the "Prep Chem" Version.
+This article is much like a users guide to your Conceptual Academy course.
 It's full of many details, which we hope will answer most of your questions.